WSNR

-WSNR (620 AM) is a commercial radio station, licensed to Jersey City, New Jersey, and serving the New York metropolitan area.
+WSNR (620 kHz) is a commercial radio station, licensed to Jersey City, New Jersey, and serving the New York metropolitan area.
 The station is co-owned by Gregory Davidzon and Sam Katsman, through licensee Davidzon Radio, Inc. Davidzon is a Russian-American media mogul who also publishes a weekly newspaper under his name.

 It airs a brokered time radio format.
 Weekday programming consists of Russian pop music and talk shows as Davidzon Radio, named after the station's co-owner.
 Nighttime and weekend hours are leased to various ethnic and specialty programmers.
 During part of the weekend, the station airs a Caribbean format, "One Caribbean Radio".

 Broadcast signal

 WSNR is unusual in that it runs more power at night than in the daytime, the reverse of many AM radio stations.
 It transmits with 3,000 watts days and 7,600 watts nights, from five nearly in-line towers in Lyndhurst, New Jersey.
 The signal is directed at Midtown Manhattan, as a consequence of protection requirements to adjacent-channel stations to the northeast and southwest of the transmitter site.
-(WTEL 610 Philadelphia and WPRO 630 Providence, Rhode Island are both powered at 5,000 watts.)
+(WTEL 610 in Philadelphia and WPRO 630 in Providence, Rhode Island, are both powered at 5,000 watts.)

 With WSNR's signal pattern, the Bronx, Brooklyn and Queens are well-covered, as is Nassau County, New York, although some of New York City's northern and southern suburbs are not.
 This is the second transmitter site for this station.
 As WVNJ, licensed to Newark, New Jersey, it was powered at 5,000 watts day and night, with separate antenna patterns from a tower site in Livingston, New Jersey, near Route 10.

 The station debuted, as WVNJ in Newark, in 1948.